European shares rebound as auto stocks rally

 "We are cautiously optimistic about the first-quarter European reporting season and expect positive earnings growth in mid-single digit," said Ronny Claeys, a senior strategist at KBC Asset Management in Brussels.

 "We need some really positive news on earnings and economic growth to start the market going again.
-Until then, equities could struggle to move strongly higher."
-(Additional reporting by Atul Prakash; Editing by Mark Heinrich)
+Until then, equities could struggle to move strongly higher." (additional reporting by Atul Prakash; Editing by Larry King)

 * March quarter net profit 47.3 million rupees versus profit 44.5 million rupees year ago